FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-then we create a new object, which is a <i>copy</i> of the original note, only the value of the <i>important</i> field has been changed to the opposite of what it was:
+Then we create a new object, which is a <i>copy</i> of the original note.
+Only the value of the <i>important</i> field has been changed to the opposite of what it was:

 ```js
 const changedNote = {